mperham/inspeqtor/README.md

 What it doesn't:

-* monitor arbitrary processes, services must be init-managed
+* monitor or control arbitrary processes, services must be init-managed
 * have *any* runtime dependencies at all, not even libc.